Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Changes in the Distribution:** The statistical term for changes in the likelihood of observed values like model inputs.

 **Cold Start:** when your model is not updating to new users, new products, and new patterns in user preference because the model only knows about your older products, it continues to recommend them long after they’ve fallen out of favor.
 Ultimately, users simply ignored the recommendations altogether, and made do with the site’s search functionality.

+**Composability:** the ability to compose a bunch of microservices together and the option to use what makes sense for your problem.

 **Compulation:**